Bensas/RustNESs/plan.md

 			- Then alternate between reading from the page in the cpu bus and writing (directly)to the PPU's OAM array, incrementing `oam_addr` on every write (and checking for max_val for u8, where we set `dma_transfer` to false)

 # Phase 10: Debugging

+- DK works well, which is really cool!
+- SMB has two problems:
+	- (a) The background is rendered black
+	- (b) The game does not start, it gets stuck on the screen.
+- KF

+After some investigation, I figured out problem (a) is being caused by incorrect mirroring on PPU palette.
+Problem (b) is still unresolved, but I believe it has to do with sprite zero collision detection.